Tweet of the Day: 10 Ways for an ADD Writer to be OOH! SHINY!…Productive

 First a bit of history.
 Dragon Age: Origins was a game produced by BioWare that came out in 2009.
 It was an computer RPG and spiritual successor to past BioWare titles Baldurs Gate 1 & 2 (based on the Forgotten Realms setting from D&D).
 It had all the elements you would expect both from a fantasy CRPG with some twist on the Tolkien/Gygax mythos and lots of blood.
 For more, please watch this instructional video (NSFW due to language):

 Got all that?
-Well, as CRPGs goes it was good: interesting characters, solid plot, good combat, and not to shabby on the graphics.
-The world build was solid and entertaining.
+Well, as CRPGs goes it was good: interesting characters, solid plot, good combat, and not too shabby on the graphics.
+The world building was solid and entertaining.
 It had a few DLCs tacked on which boosted sales.
 You can imagine that the pan was primed for the sequel (as if the Origins in the title didn’t clue you in).

 The key to creating a good sequel is the transformation, via sequel hook, of a relevant subplot in the first installment into a solid main plot in the following installment.
 That allows the original to be a complete story yet leave room to expand the story.
 DA:II kicks off with the Hawke family fleeing the devastation of the war in Ferelden (the location of the DA:O).
 Along the way the meet a witch named Flemeth that saves their collective bacon from some ugly baddies.
 She then asks the player character to take a trinket across the sea to the city-state of Kirkwall, which where the family originally came from and was conveniently fleeing to.